cloudflare/cloudflare-docs/content/email-security/deployment/api/setup/office365-bcc-setup.md

 # Microsoft Office 365 BCC setup with Area 1

-For customers using Microsoft Office 365, setting up a phishing risk assessment with Area 1 is quick and easy.
+For customers using Microsoft Office 365, setting up a phishing risk assessment with Area 1 and a BCC setup is quick and easy.
 You need to configure an inbound rule to send emails to Area 1 via BCC for processing and detection of potential phishing attacks.
 The following email flow shows how this works:

 ![Email flow when setting up a phishing assessment risk for Office 365 with Area 1.](/email-security/static/office365-bcc-flow.png)